John-Nagle/lslutils/npc/README.md

 ### Prepping the parcel
 The parcel must have pathfinding enabled, with walkable surfaces marked as walkable and static obstacles marked as such.
 Just enough that "llGetStaticPath" works.
 This can be checked by using the path testing tool in the viewer to see if a place is reachable by the static path system.
+Use that to help prep the parcel.
 Our dynamic system takes care of minor obstacles.

 A few hints: